 Contemporary biodiversity is a product of speciation, extinction and dispersal all conditioned by ecological interactions with the biotic and abiotic environment.
 Because these processes occur on different temporal and spatial scales, disentangling the relative influence of local ecological mechanisms from historical evolutionary processes is challenging (Ricklefs, 2004).
 Archipelagoes with islands sequentially arranged by age provide a means to sort out the effects on diversity of changing interactions across an ecological-evolutionary continuum, and to understand how specific differences between taxa affect the nature of the dynamic.

 The integration of ecological theory with an evolutionary perspective has the potential to reveal dynamics that generate biodiversity.
 However, the feedbacks and interaction between classical ecological and evolutionary mechanisms remain unclear.
 For example can the inherently dynamic process of diversification lead to predictable ecological patterns?
 Do periods of rapid ecological change selective regimes and thus drive diversification or does diversification require ecological stability?
-Currently, each ecological and evolutionary processes tends to be viewed as static from the perspective of the other: Evolutionary processes of speciation and extinction are typically viewed as constraints on regional species pools, occurring in a manner largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009; Wiens, 2011), while ecological mechanisms conversely tend to be viewed as packing standing diversity into local communities through competition, facilitation, and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
+Currently, each ecological and evolutionary process tends to be viewed as static from the perspective of the other: Evolutionary processes of speciation and extinction are typically viewed as constraints on regional species pools, occurring in a manner largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009; Wiens, 2011), while ecological mechanisms conversely tend to be viewed as packing standing diversity into local communities through competition, facilitation, and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).

 While recent theoretical advances have provided greater insight on ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011), niche partitioning (Tilman, 2004), competition, predation (Borer et al., 2014), and species interaction networks (Williams & Martinez, 2000; Brose et al., 2006), these insights either do not typically contain realistic evolutionary assumptions (CITE) or ignore it entirely.
 Other insights into evolutionary mechanisms have also emerged based on inference from contemporary patterns of species, genetic, or phylogenetic diversity (e.g., Wiens, 2011; Jetz et al., 2012).
 However, the temporal dynamics of both the evolutionary mechanisms and their ecological consequences are often difficult to figure out from these approaches.